 A seller’s agent is someone who should have a marketing plan for your home.
 They should be working to make sure the listing is in front of as many potential buyers as possible, and they should be able to get you the most amount of money when you sell the home.

-A buyer’s agent on the other hand should know the history of a home and an area, and should be excellent at understanding and knowing exactly what their buyer needs are.
+On the other hand, a buyer’s agent should know the history of a home and area and should be excellent at understanding and knowing exactly what their buyer needs are.
 They should have a strong grasp of the buying process and be able to help you find the best deal possible when it comes to inspection and title companies.
-Selling agents don’t have to worry about financing whereas buyer agents do.
+Selling agents don’t have to worry about financing, whereas buyer agents do.